jimbuho/samples/traceablity-node/README.md

-## Explore the Xooa-Balance-Transfer-Node smart Contract end-points
+## Explore the Xooa-Traceability-Node smart Contract end-points

 1. Go to the **API** tab, and  under API Explorer paste API Token and click **Authorize API** .